-Is “after” Capitalized in a Title?
-Quick Answer
+Is "After" Capitalized in a Title?

 Ever stumbled upon the challenge of crafting the perfect title and found yourself scratching your head about capitalization?
-You’re not alone.
+You're not alone.
 Capitalizing words in titles can be a tricky business.
-One word often under scrutiny is “after.”
+One word often under scrutiny is "after."
 Understanding the rules of capitalization in different style guides, like Chicago, MLA, APA, and AP, can turn your titles from amateur to polished.
-Let’s cut through the confusion and dive into the world of proper title formatting, exploring whether ‘after’ should get a capital letter or stay lowercase.
-Grasp these simple guidelines and you’ll elevate your writing in no time.
+Let's cut through the confusion and look at the world of proper title formatting, exploring whether 'after' should get a capital letter or stay lowercase.
+Grasp these simple guidelines and you'll elevate your writing in no time.

 When you're writing the title of your next big piece, you might wonder about small words like 'after'.
 Should you capitalize it?
 It seems small, but it can make a big difference in your title's look.